 Spookiest Places in Europe with a Literary Connection

-Don’t worry, although the real-life Vlad Dracul – more famously known as ‘Vlad the Impaler’ was rumoured to drink the blood of enemies, the restaurant here has no human options (in fact, the building has actually been rebuilt since then).
+Don’t worry, although the real-life Vlad Dracul – more famously known as ‘Vlad the Impaler’ – was rumoured to drink the blood of enemies, the restaurant here has no human options (in fact, the building has been rebuilt since then).

-Bran Castle, Transylvania
+10. Bran Castle, Transylvania

 Currently, the castle is mostly a museum for displaying art and furniture.
 Visitors can find an exhibit near the top of the castle just for the legend of Dracula and vampires.
-Here you will find how the gruesome acts of Vlad Dracula (ruler of the historic region) inspired Bram Stoker to write his spine-tingling novel and all the myths along with it!
+Here you will find how the gruesome acts of Vlad Dracula (ruler of the historical region) inspired Bram Stoker to write his spine-tingling novel and all the myths along with it!

 If you are visiting Romania during Halloween, Bran Castle holds its annual Halloween party inside the castle.
 It is a great way to get your spook on and learn about the interesting history of Transylvania!

-The Paris Sewer Museum, France
+11. The Paris Sewer Museum, France

-The Sewers Museum of Paris is one of the spookiest places to visit in the French capital.
+The Sewers Museum of Paris is one of the spookiest places in the French capital.
 This rather uncommon museum is located on the Seine’s Left Bank, not far from the Eiffel Tower, and it is a great place to check for those spending 2 days in Paris or more and looking for unique things to do beyond the city’s main sights.

-Despite the name and the topic, the museum does not smell that bad but you need to be fit enough to climb up and down 70+ stairs.
+Despite the name and the topic, the museum does not smell that bad, but you need to be fit enough to climb up and down 70+ stairs.

 When it comes to the spookiest places in Europe, Edinburgh sets the standard.
 The Scottish capital is one of the most haunted cities in the world!
 Ghosts, witches, horror stories… it has it all!

 There are many stories about it.
 The most famous one is about the ghost of George Mackenzie.
-If you feel brave enough, you can take a look into the black mausoleum where “Bloody Mackenzie” is buried.
+If you feel brave enough, you can look into the black mausoleum where “Bloody Mackenzie” is buried.